MahammadMobin/MahammadMobin/README.md

 <h2 align="center">👨‍💻 About Me</h2>

 Android Developer passionate about building apps that merge technology with real-world impact.
 I love exploring the intersection of mobile development, machine learning, and 3D graphics — from creating Android apps with Room Database and MVVM to experimenting with Unreal Engine for immersive Earth visualizations.
 Currently diving deep into ML Kit integration for on-device intelligence and exploring Kotlin Multiplatform.
-When I'm not coding, I'm fascinated by space science, classical music (especially Vivaldi), and finding creative ways to solve complex problems.
+When I'm not coding, I'm fascinated by space science and finding creative ways to solve complex problems.
 Let's build something innovative together! 🚀

 ---